 Qanava source repository is hosted on Gitorious: https://gitorious.org/qanava

-Qanava is primarily developped with Visual C++ 2011 and Qt 5.3 but should compile well with GCC for Linux and GCC-ARM for Android.
+Qanava is primarily developed with Qt Creator (MSVC 2012) and Qt 5.4 but compiles well with G++ for Linux and GCC-ARM for Android.
 Qanava depends on Qt property browser: https://qt.gitorious.org/qt-solutions/qt-solutions

 For any questions, please contact: firstname.lastname@example.org